Smith Tavern: Smith Tavern Educational Complex

-This 180° view of the Smith Tavern Educational Complex complex shows, from left to right, the Smith Tavern, the Brundage Blacksmith Shop, Dr. Jerry Light's Privy (partially obscured), the one-room East Middle Patent Schoolhouse, and the 1798 Quaker Meeting House.
+This 180° view of the Smith Tavern Educational Complex shows, from left to right, the Smith Tavern, the Brundage Blacksmith Shop, Dr. Jerry Light's Privy (partially obscured), the one-room East Middle Patent Schoolhouse, and the 1798 Quaker Meeting House.

 The Brundage Blacksmith Shop, which was built in the 1800's and acquired in 1981.

 The one-room East Middle Patent Schoolhouse, which served first through eighth graders for 40 years during the 19th and 20th centuries.

 The Smith Tavern is part of the Smith Tavern Educational Complex, which contains four additional buildings: the Brundage Blacksmith Shop, Dr. Jerry Light’s Privy, the one-room East Middle Patent Schoolhouse, and the 1798 Quaker Meeting House.
 The Brundage Blacksmith Shop was acquired in 1981, as was Dr. Jerry Light’s Privy.
 The Schoolhouse was acquiring in 1984 and the Quaker Meeting House was acquired in 1995.